Chronicles of Avonlea: Sequels and adaptations

-Chronicles of Avonlea was followed, in 1920, by Further Chronicles of Avonlea, which also dealt with numerous families from the fictional Avonlea district.
+Chronicles of Avonlea was followed, in 1920, by Further Chronicles of Avonlea, which also dealt with numerous families from the fictional Avonlea district and included one story with Anne Shirley.
+It was compiled without Montgomery's permission, from stories passed over for this first book, resulting in a legal battle.
 Some of its stories were used as a base for the successful television series Road to Avonlea.

 Series

 Montgomery continued the story of Anne Shirley in a series of sequels.
 They are listed in the order of Anne's age in each novel.